5 Reasons to Automate Your Freelancer Onboarding Workflow

 Managing freelancer payments can be a major pain point for your accounting department when handled manually, requiring hours of work each month to validate, approve, and authorize payment.
 Manually processing invoices can cost companies up to $50 per invoice.
 The probability of errors, late payments, and duplicate payments increases.
 Plus, financial forecasting can also be impacted when your business doesn’t have comprehensive and accurate tracking of all of its freelancer activity.

 An FMS can help you streamline and automate your invoice processing and payments, with invoice approval workflows, verification of invoices against SOWs, notifications, and automated reporting.
-Accounting teams can save hours each month — plus have better financial reporting and fewer errors — when you capture and set up all these financial details upfront with your onboarding workflow.
+Accounting teams can save many hours each month — plus have better financial reporting and fewer errors — when you capture and set up all these financial details upfront with your onboarding workflow.

 More and more companies are relying on freelancers to move their business forward – which means we all need to develop new processes to manage our liquid workforce.
 Your company has processes and systems for onboarding employees – now it’s time to do the same for your liquid workers.

 Download Liquid’s Independent Contractor Agreement Checklist as a handy reference guide.

 Ready to automate your freelancer onboarding workflow?
 Liquid is an all-in-one software solution for managing, onboarding, and paying your freelancers, making it easier to create and nurture strong client/contractor relationships.
-Request access to Liquid beta!
+Try Liquid today!

 Note, we are not providing legal, tax or payroll advice.
 Please consult your legal, tax and payroll professionals.
 These are simply to serve as guidelines based on our own experiences.